datalocus/courseratest/README.md

 # courseratest
-This is a coursera test reository
+This is a coursera test repository